Recovery from Overwork: More Hours ≠ More Productivity

 Organizations and senior leaders often try to improve profitability and productivity by demanding more — asking people to do more with less — more hours, more projects, more email, and more output.
 This is more true now than ever, given the global pandemic and economic fallout since.

-But always focusing on “more” may be a mistake.
+But always focusing on “more” may be a mistake as it can lead to overwork and burnout.

 After a certain point, additional hours spent working don’t necessarily translate into additional productivity.